ppy/osu-wiki/news/2023-01-01-osumonthly-6.md

 ![](/wiki/shared/news/2023-01-01-osumonthly-6/banner.jpg)

 Welcome to the 6th edition of osu!monthly!
-December surely was a busy month with a lot of community rumbles
+December surely was a busy month with a lot of community rumbles.

 If you want to contribute, feel free to reach out!
-The osu!monthly project is organised in the osu!dev Discord server, and if you have suggestions you can also contact 0x84f#0001 on Discord.
+The osu!monthly project is organised in the osu!dev [Discord server](https://discord.gg/ppy), and if you have suggestions you can also contact any one of the members that actively help out with osu!monthly.

-If you are interested in checking out all of the previous editions, feel free to have a look at the forum post!
+If you are interested in checking out all of the previous editions, feel free to have a look at the [forum post](https://osu.ppy.sh/community/forums/topics/1614314?n=1)!

+Seems that the end of the year brings the end of many osu! community events, the major one being tournaments.
+For far too long the tournament scene hasn't been well published, with the new additions from last month to this month, osu! monthly hopes this brings a favorable light on a part of the community that has been left in the dark.

 ## Table of contents